material-components/material-components-android/docs/getting-started.md

 # Getting started with Material Components for Android

-Take a look at our [guide](https://medium.com/androiddevelopers/migrating-to-material-components-for-android-ec6757795351) that helps you migrate your codebase from the Design Support Library to Material Components for Android.
+## 1. Migration guidance

-## Instructions
+Take a look at our [guide](https://medium.com/androiddevelopers/migrating-to-material-components-for-android-ec6757795351) to help you migrate your codebase from the Design Support Library to Material Components for Android.

-### 1. Depend on our library
+## 2. Maven library dependency

 Material Components for Android is available through Google's Maven Repository.
 To use it: